 Chesnee, SC (FOX Carolina) - An Inman man received a 25-year prison sentence today after he admitted to sneaking into his former workplace while the business was closed and trying to shoot a former co-worker, the solicitor says.

 Sheriff Chuck Wright said it took place on Nov.
 8, 2018, at Eggers Funeral Home in Chesnee.

 It happened just after 9 a.m.

-Wright said the suspect is a former employee who entered the funeral home before anyone else arrived, using a key he had access to as an employee.
+Sheriff Wright said the suspect was a former employee who entered the funeral home before anyone else arrived, using a key he had access to as an employee.
 The suspect turned off the alarm and waited for other employees to enter.

 Wright said the suspect had an AR-style rifle and tried to fire at the first employee who entered, but the gun malfunctioned.

 Wright said took the suspect changed the magazine and fired another shot, which bounced off the floor and into the wall, missing the intended target.

 The victim texted another colleague and asked him call 911.

 The suspect did not tell deputies if he was targeting a specific person.

 The sheriff said the gun's jamming was an example of God's intervention.